getpelican/pelican/docs/themes.rst

 article.html
 -------------

-This template will be processed for each article. .html files will be outputed in output/`article_name`.html.
+This template will be processed for each article. .html files will be output in output/`article_name`.html.
 Here are the specific variables it gets.

 =============   ===================================================